www.cartridge-corner.com

 ST

-FEDERAL CARTRIDGE COMPANY
+FEDERAL CARTRIDGE COMPANY, ANOKA, MN

 Duck Symbol Made in USA